Are you always in a panic as dinner time approaches trying to rustle up something for the family to eat?

 There’s no point spending a day preparing food for the rest of the month if you then end up eating takeaway every night because everything got freezer burn right?

-- Foil baking pans – you’ll want various shapes and sizes to suit the different recipes.
-The best place to buy these baking pans is usually from Costco or Sam’s Club but sometimes it’s worth checking on Amazon to see if you can find a good deal like this one.
+- Freezer meal containers – you’ll want various shapes and sizes to suit the different recipes.
+The best place to buy these baking pans is usually from Costco or Sam’s Club or even the Dollar store.

 - Storage containers – you’ll need a few plastic or glass containers in different sizes.
-Make sure you buy freezer friendly ones like these or these to make sure your food doesn’t spoil.
+Make sure you buy freezer friendly ones like these to make sure your food doesn’t spoil.

 - Freezer storage bags – you can’t go wrong with Ziplock as long as you buy the freezer friendly ones.